zhukovdm/json-to-hasql/README.md

     or modify current database.
 Only valid commands are executed, invalid commands are skipped.
 During interaction, modified database is kept only in the **RAM** memory.
-It is stored on a **HDD** at a time user exits the program via `exit` command.
+It is stored on a **HDD** at a time user exits the program via `quit` command.

-5. Once `exit` command is issued by the user and the name of output file is provided, the program tries to store modified database.
+5. Once `quit` command is issued by the user and the name of output file is provided, the program tries to store modified database.
 If file does not exist, new file is created.
 If file is not empty, the content is overwritten by modified database.
 If write operation is not possible,